StevenTammen/steventammen.com/content/pages/windows-software.md

 Keyboard-driven multi-column file managers make lots of sense.
 I have Ranger set up on the WSL with open commands configured for Windows programs.
 See my [dotfiles repository](https://github.com/StevenTammen/dotfiles).

-### File and application launcher: [Launchy](http://www.launchy.net/) {#file-and-application-launcher-launchy}
+### File and application launcher: [Keypirinha](http://keypirinha.com/index.html) {#file-and-application-launcher-keypirinha}

 I'm planning on using [Rofi](https://github.com/DaveDavenport/rofi) once I switch over to Linux.
-But in the meantime, Launchy is open source and works well enough.
-The support for high-DPI screens is somewhat lacking, and requires a bit of hacking to implement.
+Keypirinha (KP) is basically the same thing for Windows, and it is very customizable.
+Combining directories of AHK scripts with KP's [FilesCatalog package](http://keypirinha.com/packages/filescatalog.html) allows for extremely powerful workflows, like the virtual desktop workflow I use (mentioned above).

 This is another type of application that pays huge dividends once you learn how to use it.